Before You Read Any Further

 It’s going to depend on which nut butter you’re replacing.
 For example, walnuts, cashews, pecans, and hazelnuts all have pretty distinct flavors.
 If you’re trying to match the flavor closely, the only real choice is going to be tiger nut butter (tuber, not a tree nut, just poorly named).

 Tiger nut butter is incredibly unique because it’s a vegetable with a very nutty flavor profile.
 The hurdle you’ll face is that tigernut butter won’t make smooth sauces.
-It has a grit to it because it’s made from tigernut butter, so you’re probably going to need to modify your sauce recipe a bit.
+It has a grit to it because it’s made from tigernut flour, so you’re probably going to need to modify your sauce recipe a bit.

 For extra smoothness, once your sauces have finished cooking, run them through your blender on high speed to really make sure the tiger nut is fully emulsified.